 So, What is a Surety Bond, you wonder?

-By definition, a Surety bond is a legally binding contract that insure accountability will be met between three parties:
+By definition, a Surety bond is a legally binding contract that insures accountability will be met between three parties:

-Often misunderstood, Surety bonds and the their purpose are diverse depending on which viewpoint one may be coming from.
-A lot of confusion is because they are part insurance, and part credit.
+Often misunderstood, Surety bonds and their purpose are diverse depending on which viewpoint one may be coming from.
+A lot of confusion is because they are part insurance and part credit.
 If you want to learn legal terms check out our bail bonds glossary.

 How Much Does a Surety Bond Cost?